jrule5960/Tree-Cutting-Database/README.md

 - **Karim:**
   - Assisted with GitHub tasks.
-  - Contributed to coding in Project Part 1.
+  - Contributed to coding in
   - Helped with the ER diagram.

+### Part 2: Combined Hours of Work -t12 hours

+- **Jacob:**
+  - Created the web interfaces.
+  - Fixed registartion so it has all correct prompts for project.
+  - Provided coding assistance.

+- **Karim:**
+  - Did a lot of the backend coding with the tables so that everything was connected.
+  - Styling the website
+  - Coming up with the classes for the tables.

 ## Usage